cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   * 65536 to 4294967295 and -65537 to -4294967296 MUST be expressed
     only with an additional uint32_t.

-* The expression of lengths in major types 2 through 5 MUST be as short as possible.
-The rules for these lengths follow the above rule for integers.

 * The keys in every map MUST be sorted in the bytewise lexicographic order of their canonical encodings.
 For example, the following keys